popphp/pop-kettle/README.md

 would like to configure a database.
 Follow those steps to configure a database and create the database configuration file.

+The web/API application's front controller will be located in `public/index.php` and the main script for the CLI application will be located in `script/myapp` (named according to the provided <namespace> value.)

 [Top](#pop-kettle)

 ### Managing the Database